Connect with us

 Birmingham City unhappy with QPR and Met Police over coin-throwing allegations

-The claim they were not consulted before statements were issued while also taking issue with home stewarding during the match.
+The Blues claim they were not consulted before statements were issued while also taking issue with home stewarding during the match.

 “We note allegations of coin throwing arising from the match at QPR on Saturday and we stress that the Club will take the strongest possible action in dealing with any individual found to have indulged in such a deplorable act,” a statement read.

-“The club also wishes to express its extreme disappointment that statements were released to the media during and after the match by QPR and Metropolitan Police without consultation with City FC or West Midlands Police.
+“The club also wishes to express its extreme disappointment that statements were released to the media during and after the match by QPR and Metropolitan Police without consultation with Birmingham City FC or West Midlands Police.

 “A number of issues have since been brought to our attention from Saturday’s match in regard the stewarding and policing that are of concern to the club and our supporters.

-“As a club we abhor violence and anti-social behaviour at matches and we will co-operate fully with the relevant authorities to ensure that the necessary and just punishments will be meted out to those responsible.”
+“As a club we abhor violence and anti-social behaviour at football matches and we will co-operate fully with the relevant authorities to ensure that the necessary and just punishments will be meted out to those responsible.”

 The Met Police statement confirmed three men were arrested during and after the match, while two police officers were injured.